Gov.-elect Shapiro to take oath on Bible from Tree of Life synagogue - NewsBreak

 A Jewish Insider article Shapiro shared in his tweet says that the Bible from the Tree of Life synagogue will be one of three Hebrew Bibles on which Shapiro will take his oath.

 Josh Shapiro will be taking office as Pennsylvania’s next governor on Jan.
-17 after running a campaign in which he spoke early and often about his Jewish religious heritage .New design, mission for site of Pittsburgh synagogue attack
+17 after running a campaign in which he spoke early and often about his Jewish religious heritage .Governor Wolf’s official portrait unveiled

 At a time of rising concern about overt expressions of antisemitism, some observers are seeing a bright spot in his decisive victory, particularly coming in a presidential battleground state in which he was competing with a starkly contrasting opponent who deployed Christian nationalist themes .